Bill Maher: Club Random podcast

+Sports team ownership

+In 2012, Maher purchased a minority ownership interest in the New York Mets, which he sold in 2020.

 Political views

-Maher and Ingrid Newkirk, founder of PETA.
-Maher is on the board of directors of the animal rights group.

 Maher often eschews political labels, referring to himself as "practical"; however, he has generally held moderately liberal views over the years.
 Maher stands against political correctness.
 In his words, "The difference is that liberals protect people, and P.C. people protect feelings."
 In the past, he has also described himself as a libertarian, and has also referred to himself "as a progressive, as a sane person".
+Maher discussed his libertarian streak with Rainn Wilson on a 2023 episode of the Club Random podcast, saying "There are parts of me that are libertarian, yes, I always was for smoking pot, and leaving, you know, our private lives whatever way we want as long as it doesn't hurt anybody else" and "I can't ever believe why it's so hard in this country to achieve 'liberal-but-not-stupid-woke,' 'fiscally-sane-but-not-cruel.'
+Is that really that fucking impossible?"

-In a 2012 panel discussion with Salman Rushdie, Maher counted himself, Rushdie, and others such as Christopher Hitchens and Sam Harris as "9/11 liberals", noting that they differentiate themselves from many mainstream liberals in saying that not all religions are alike and that they are not bigoted in criticizing a particular religion.
+In a 2012 panel discussion with Salman Rushdie, Maher counted himself, Rushdie, and others such as Ayaan Hirsi Ali, Christopher Hitchens, and Sam Harris as "9/11 liberals", noting that they differentiate themselves from many mainstream liberals in saying that not all religions are alike and that they are not bigoted in singling out the religion of Islam for criticism: "we are liberals, and we are liberals on almost every issue, but not the Muslim issue."
 He said in a later interview: "It's ridiculous to label criticism of a religion as a phobia of a religion.
 I'm going to criticize any person or group that violates liberal principles...."
-He has addressed his Republican fans who have asked him why he, after frequently criticizing the Democratic party over the years for various policies and decisions and being "so good in roasting the woke nonsense-peddlers", won't just "go all the way and join" the right-wing by saying that "because I don’t want to live in North Korea".
+He has addressed his Republican fans who have asked him why he, after frequently criticizing the Democratic party over the years for various policies and decisions and being "so good in roasting the woke nonsense-peddlers", will not just "go all the way and join" the right-wing by saying "because I don’t want to live in North Korea".